-Though many of us are busy during this time of year tidying up beds, sharpening edges and pruning trees, our labors are intended to enhance our spring and summer displays.
+Though many of us are busy during the “off season” tidying up beds, sharpening edges and pruning trees, our labors are intended to enhance our spring and summer displays.

 When those seasons appear, we will not stop our efforts – indeed they must increase in the face of relentless growth.
 The work is never-ending, but the carrot is fat and crisp and most of us chase it gladly.

 In contrast, the winter garden does not ask this of us.
 It simply undresses quietly and waits to be admired.
 What is here, was here – it is no longer hidden by foliage and flower.